Guest Post: Photography for Nonprofit and Planned Giving Marketing (Part 1)

 • Watch out for distractions in the background or foreground!
 The culprits can be telephone poles, tree branches, bright or colorful objects, water bottles, trash cans, or extra people.

-• A powerful photograph shows and elicits emotion.
+A strong photograph of people shows connections or relationships.
+A powerful photograph shows and elicits emotion.
 What do you want your viewer to feel when they see this image?
-Surprised?
-Happy?
-Nostalgic?
-Curious?
-Look at the facial expressions, actions, and interactions of your subjects.
+A strong photograph is also relevant to the text.

 boy-reading